epfl-ada/ada-2021-project-adada-sur-mon-bidet/README.md

 Nevertheless, word embedding might not give us enough separation between positive and negative quotes since most of the words in a quote will be "neutral" and in the theme of climate change (e.g. "climate", "warming", "environment").
-Thus, to only retain important information about the tone of the quote, one would further need to filter out climate-related words such that the semantic space is better separated.
+To only retain important information about the tone of the quote, one would further need to filter out climate-related words such that the semantic space is better separated.

-The ideal goal would be to assign a single or multiple metrics to a quote that quantifies accurately the polarization we defined above as done in this[paper](https://ieeexplore.ieee.org/document/8181508).
+The ideal goal would be to assign a single or multiple metrics to a quote that quantifies accurately the polarization we defined above as done in this [paper](https://ieeexplore.ieee.org/document/8181508).

 ### How to visualize polarization ?: